Pension Planning

 All three types can be drawn flexibly in the UAE.
 The critical distinction is between:

-• Defined contribution schemes (most workplace pensions now, all SIPPs) - where you can take up to 25% as a tax-free lump sum and then draw the balance flexibly as income
+• Defined contribution schemes (most workplace pensions now, all SIPPs) where you can take up to 25% as a one-time tax-free Pension Commencement Lump Sum and then draw the balance flexibly as income

 For most expats in the UAE, the relevant scenario is a defined contribution pension (either a workplace DC scheme or a SIPP), where the full flexibility of UK pension rules applies.

-The UAE Tax System: How It Treats Foreign Pension Income
+The UAE Tax System: No Personal Income Tax on Any Pension Income

-The fundamental advantage of the UAE for pension drawing is simple: the UAE imposes no income tax on any income, from any source.
+The fundamental advantage of the UAE for pension drawing is straightforward: the UAE imposes zero personal income tax on any income, from any source.

 This applies to: